orbbec/OrbbecSDK/doc/tutorial/English/Environment_Configuration.md

 # install dependency

-The Orbbec SDK is compatible with the standard UVC protocol, and the standard UVC used by Gemini2、Femto 、Femto W、Femto Mega、Astra+、Astra2、Gemini2 L device, so no additional drivers are required.
+The Orbbec SDK is compatible with the standard UVC protocol, and the standard UVC used by Gemini2、Femto 、Femto W、Femto Mega、Astra+、Astra2、Gemini2 L 、Gemini 330 Series device, so no additional drivers are required.

 # windows